Of Expat Despair and Turkish Delight

 “You have a comb on you?” the woman asks again.
 She’s not looking at me, but is peering frenetically at her reflection and nervously arranging a small lock of hair by her ear.
 I am mystified by her desperation.

-I see her reflection in the mirror, see the manic look in her eyes.
+I see her reflection in the mirror, see the manic look in her dark eyes.

 Turkish Delight in the Tuesday Market in the town of Fethiye, Turkey